LFIO/LiEasySetup/README.md

 # LiEasySetup
-Use this to easily setup your computer.
+Use this to setup your computer easeily.

 You can decide which software you wanted to install,

-for example,you can install QQ,Discord and WeChat.

-There are 100% No ads when you downloading.
+There are No ads when you downloading.

-(Tips:Download is based on Your browser)
+(NOTICE:Download is based on Your browser)

 System supported: Windows 7/8/10 32 or 64bits

 Require:

-2GB RAM at least
+A great web broswer

 Internet Connection